LeidenUniversityLibrary/digmanclass/glossary.md

 look around for something else to write on, such as left-over parchment strips in the bin (schedulae), or use paper if it is available.
-Alternatively, you can take a book that is no longer used from your monastery\'s library and scrape the text off its pages.
+Alternatively, you can take a book that is no longer used from your monastery's library and scrape the text off its pages.
 You then simply reapply text of your own.
-Such recycling resulted in a \'palimpsest\', which held a removed \'lower text\' and a newer \'upper text\'.
+Such recycling resulted in a 'palimpsest', which held a removed 'lower text' and a newer 'upper text'.

 The ink of the reapplied text often does not stick to the page very well.
 Moreover, the older reading often shines through.
 Especially